Minister’s Graduate Achievement Award

-Each of South Australia’s ITE providers is able to nominate up to three of their PSTs, who are completing either an accredited Bachelors or Masters degree, and intend to register with the Teachers Registration Board in the year of the prize.
+Each of South Australia's ITE providers is able to nominate up to three of their PSTs, who are completing either an accredited Bachelor or Masters degree, and intend to register with the Teachers Registration Board in 2026/2027 for the prize.

-Along with the Application Form, nominations must include:
+Along with the Minister's Graduate Achievement Award Application Form, nominations must include:

 1. A current unofficial transcript showing student achievement and GPA.